2022 NBA Finals: Game 4

 Curry scored 43 points and had 10 rebounds in a 107–97 win to even the series 2–2.
 He made two baskets during a 10–0 run for the Warriors in the fourth quarter, turning a four-point Boston advantage into a 100–94 lead for Golden State.
 He played 41 minutes and made 14 of 26 shots in the game, including 7 of 14 on 3-pointers.
 Andrew Wiggins added 17 points and a career-high 16 rebounds for the Warriors, who outrebounded Boston in the game, 47–31, including 15–6 on the offensive end.

-Golden State changed their starting lineup, replacing Kevon Looney with Otto Porter Jr. Curry and the Celtics' Tatum each scored 12 points in the first quarter, which ended with a 28–27 lead for Boston.
+Golden State changed its starting lineup, replacing Kevon Looney with Otto Porter Jr. Curry and the Tatum each scored 12 points in the first quarter, which ended with a 28–27 lead for Boston.
 Brown scored 10 points in the second quarter, giving the Celtics a 54–49 lead at halftime.
 There had been six lead changes in the game at that point, along with five ties.
 Curry scored 14 in the third for 33 going into the fourth.
 The teams were tied at 86 with eight minutes remaining.
 Boston led 94–90 with about five minutes left, but scored just once more, with 1:18 left.
 Golden State outscored them 17–3 to end the game, with Curry alone outscoring them 10–3.

-Curry became the third Warriors player with at least 40 points and 10 rebounds in a Finals game, joining Rick Barry (1967), and Kevin Durant (2018).
+Curry became the third Warriors player with at least 40 points and 10 rebounds in a Finals game, joining Rick Barry (1967) and Kevin Durant (2018).
 He also joined Jordan and LeBron James as the only players age 34 or older to score 40 or more points in an NBA Finals contest.
 Green scored two points on 1-of-7 shooting, but added nine rebounds, eight assists and four steals.
 Golden State head coach Steve Kerr benched him for parts of the fourth quarter, while Looney remained on the floor for his rebounding—11 in 28 minutes, along with a plus–minus of +21.
-The Warriors were down four points with around seven minutes remaining when Green was pulled, and they went on an 11–3 run over the next four minutes before he returned.
+The Warriors were down four points with around seven minutes remaining when Green was pulled, and went on an 11–3 run over the next four minutes before he returned.
 With his offensive struggles, he alternated offensive and defensive possessions with Poole.
-Tatum finished with 23 points and 11 rebounds, but he made only one basket while playing the entire fourth quarter.
-Brown scored 21 points, and Williams had 12 rebounds for the Celtics.
+Tatum finished with 23 points and 11 rebounds, but made only one basket while playing the entire fourth quarter.
+Brown scored 21 points, and Williams had 12 rebounds.